-Youth living in blighted low-income neighborhoods are generally considered to be at higher risk for involvement in delinquency and Alameda County is no exception.
+Youth living in low-income neighborhoods are generally considered to be at higher risk for involvement in delinquency and Alameda County is no exception.
 Most of the youth referred to ACPD are from Oakland (50%) and Hayward (9%).
 Similarly, youth on formal supervision are more likely to reside in Oakland and Hayward, 47% and 10% respectively.

-Total Number of Homicides per Year in Oakland 2018- 2022
+Total Number of Homicides per Year in Oakland 2018 - 2023

-Source: Oaking Department of Volenter Prevention (VVF)
+Data Source: Dataind Department of Violence Prevention (DVP)

-Since the data came from DVP and not OPD, the totals are slightly higher than OPD numbers because they include homicides tha iurisdiction (they were either in the jurisdiction of the Sheriff's Office or CHP).
+Since the data came from DVP and not OPD, the totals are slightly higher than OPD numbers because they include homicides that took place in Oakland but not within OPD's jurisdiction (they were either in the jurisdiction of the Sheriff's Office or CHP).

-In 2022, there were 135 homicides in the City of Oakland alone (a 2% decrease from the year before).
+In 2023, there were 131 homicides in the City of Oakland alone (a 3% decrease from the year before).
 Youth are at especially high risk of committing or being a victim of homicide, particularly African American and Latino males.
-Youth ages 18 - 24 were victims of approximately 16% of all homicides in Oakland over the last year.
-The percent of youth under the age of 18 who were victims of homicide decreased 45% between 2021 and 2022.
+Youth ages 18 - 24 were victims of approximately 15% of all homicides in Oakland over the last year.
+The percent of youth under the age of 18 who were victims of homicide was 5%.